-In general, Asynchronous Replication is used to create an independent copy of the data and store it separately from the main storage system.
-It allows the user to restore the data on the primary site after sustaining damage from a virus attack, disaster or just erroneous human activity.
-It is, basically, the backbone of backup and Disaster Recovery processes.
-Replication can be scheduled, in order to avoid critical high workload on the main storage system and network channels.
-It is typically set to a time frame outside production process, so it doesn’t interfere with the primary workload.
+Asynchronous Replication is used to create an independent copy of data and store it separately from the main storage system.
+It allows users to restore data on the primary site which has suffered from a virus attack, disaster, or erroneous human activity.
+It is the backbone of backup and Disaster Recovery processes.
+The Replication process can be scheduled in order to prevent the main storage system and network channels overloads.
+The Replication process usually is scheduled outside production hours, so that it doesn’t interfere with the primary workload.

-Snapshots that were created with StarWind VSS provider are guaranteed to be consistent.
-StarWind VSS provider is a proprietary software, designed for internal Virtual SAN usage and should not be used for any purposes externally.
-It serves snapshot-supported devices, i.e. LSFS or Asynchronous Replication.
+The snapshots created with StarWind VSS provider are guaranteed to be consistent.
+StarWind VSS provider is a proprietary software designed for internal Virtual SAN usage and should not be used for any purposes externally.
+It serves snapshot-supported devices, i.e., LSFS or Asynchronous Replication.

-If automatic replication mode was configured, the system will work by following next algorithm:
+If automatic replication mode is configured, the system works by the following algorithm:

-• Delete snapshot on the main storage if necessary
+- Delete the snapshot on the main storage, if necessary

-NOTE: During the snapshot creation process, StarWind VSS provider can be used depending on the initial configuration of the replication.
-In case it was configured, please make sure StarWind VSS provider is also installed on the replication site.
+NOTE: During the snapshot creation, StarWind VSS provider can be used depending on the initial replication configuration.
+If it is configured, please make sure that StarWind VSS provider also is installed on the replication site.
+The number of snapshots kept on the main storage can be different from their number on the replication site.

-Operations with snapshots are usually made through VSS mechanism, using VSS provider.
-Backup software usually uses snapshots by following next algorithm:
+Snapshots operations are usually performed through the VSS mechanism using VSS provider.
+In this way, the backup software uses snapshots by the following algorithm:

-• Copy data from the snapshot to the repository with its own mechanism
+- Copy data from the snapshot to the repository with its mechanism

 Checking the status of the replicated data, selective data recovery

-It is recommended to check data consistency of the snapshot/backup from time to time.
-The easiest way to do so is to read everything from the snapshot once it was created and compare the read data to the data in source snapshot.
-You should mount snapshot, which you want to check and you will see additional target was created on your asynchronous node.
+It is recommended to regularly check the data consistency of the snapshot/backup.
+The easiest way to check for consistency is to read from the snapshot once it was created and compare the data in the source snapshot.
+The snapshot has to be mounted, thus an additional target is created on the asynchronous node.

-Also, there could be a situation when you will require the access to the snapshot in order to recover certain files without changing the state of the main storage.
-In order to do that, you will need to mount the snapshot from asynchronous node to the local one.
-After mounting the snapshot, you will be able to access the storage in “read only” mode.
-Mounted snapshot can cause conflicts with the main storage within the OS, we avoid that by substituting the “VolumeId”.
+Also, it may be necessary to access the snapshot in order to recover the certain files without changing the state of the main storage.
+For that purpose, the snapshot needs to be mounted from the asynchronous node to the local one.
+After mounting the snapshot, the administrator can access the storage in the “read-only” mode.
+Note that the mounted snapshot can cause conflicts with the main storage within the OS.
+This can be avoided by substituting the “VolumeId”.

 Full Device recovery from the snapshot (back seed)

-Administrator chooses the recovery point (snapshot) and starts the recovery process on the main storage.
+Choose the recovery point (snapshot) and start the recovery process on the main storage.

-NOTE: During back seed procedure, initial data (data that was in the main storage before back seed procedure was started) on the main storage will be lost.
-During the back seed procedure, you will copy the data from selected snapshot only.
+NOTE: During the back seeding procedure, the initial data (the data that was in the main storage before this process started) on the main storage will be lost.
+During back seeding, data can be copied from the selected snapshot only.

 Snapshot Scheduler during the replication process

-Log-Structured File System or LSFS, is a proprietary file system, designed by StarWind for better handling of virtualization workloads.
+Log-Structured File System (LSFS) is a proprietary file system, designed by StarWind for better virtualization workloads handling.

-When working with LSFS, integrated LSFS snapshots are used.
-Snapshots are stored with the main LSFS device data.
+LSFS provides the integrated LSFS snapshots stored with the main LSFS device data.

-When working with ImageFile, we use the additional instance, data change log.
-As a storage for the data change log instance we use separate storage that needs to be segregated from the main storage.
-Storage for the data change log instance can be specified in the asynchronous replication setup wizard.
+While working with ImageFile, the additional instance, data change log, is used.
+As a storage for the data change log instance, the separate storage is used.
+Note that this storage needs to be segregated from the main one.
+Storage for the data change log instance can be chosen in the Asynchronous Replication setup wizard.

-All new data will initially be written to the to the data change log instance, after that, it will be transferred to the main storage in the background.
+All new data will be initially written to the to the data change log instance, with its following transfer to the main storage in the background.

-Having configured asynchronous replication in StarWind-based infrastructure by following this guide, the user can employ backup and DR functionality.
-By taking snapshots of the system “state” and sending them to a remote site (for example – public cloud), one can restore normal operation after its disruption by disaster or unplanned maintenance.
-With an effective snapshot schedule, data loss and failure consequences can be minimized.
+By configuring Asynchronous Replication in StarWind-based infrastructure, users can take advantage of backup and DR functionality.
+By taking snapshots of the system “state” and sending them to a remote site (for example, public cloud), it becomes possible to restore normal operation after its unexpected disruption.
+With an effective snapshot schedule, the data loss and failures consequences can be effectively prevented.